 The tarnish on brass is a surface reaction to oxygen exposure.
 So, an easy way to remove tarnish is by using household ingredients that dissolve that bond.
 Use whatever of these methods is most convenient.
 Once you’ve cleaned your brass item, you can polish or lacquer it to slow or even stop it from tarnishing.

-How to Clean Brass
+Steps to Clean Brass

-1. Tomato Ketchup (or Sauce)
+Tomato Ketchup (or Sauce)

-2. Lemon and Salt
+Lemon and Salt

-3. Vinegar + Flour + Salt
+Vinegar + Flour + Salt

 How to Keep Brass Shiny

-• For unlacquered brass, you only need to rub on a light layer of oil.
-Linseed or mineral oil both work well to prevent tarnishing.
+• For unlacquered brass, rub on a light layer of linseed or mineral oil.
 WD-40 can work, too.
 Pour or spray a small amount on a soft, dry cloth and wipe an even, light coat onto the brass items.